 7. Flexibility

-Though less flexible than revolving credits, some term loans offer flexibility such as periodic repricing, the ability to pay off early without penalty, and restructuring options if necessary.
+Though less flexible than a revolving line of credit, some term loans offer flexibility such as periodic repricing, the ability to pay off early without penalty, and restructuring options, if necessary.

 Term loans are appealing to businesses because they provide better control over cash flow and enable significant investments in growth.
 Unlike lines of credit, which can have variable volatility, or high-cost short-term options, term loans offer stability and affordability.